Intraocular lens power calculation: Ultrasonography

 In A-scan ultrasound biometry, a crystal oscillates to generate a high-frequency sound wave that penetrates into the eye.
 When the sound wave encounters a media interface, part of the sound wave is reflected back toward the probe.
 These echoes allow us to calculate the distance between the probe and various structures in the eye.
 Ultrasonography does not measure the distance but rather the time required for a sound pulse to travel from the cornea to the retina.
 The speed of sound varies in different parts of the eye.
-The eye is divided ultrasonographically into four components:Cornea, Anterior chamber, Lens thickness and Vitreous cavity.
-The velocity of sound in these compartments are 1620, 1532, 1641, 1532 m/s respectively.
+The eye is divided ultrasonographically into four components: cornea, anterior chamber, lens thickness and vitreous cavity.
+The velocity of sound in these compartments are 1620, 1532, 1641 and 1532 m/s respectively.
 Through normal eyes an average velocity of 1555 m/s is accepted for calculation.
 Modern instruments use separate sound velocities for the different eye components to obtain the total axial length.
 The measured transit time is converted to a distance using the formula d=t/v Where d is the distance, t is the time and v is the velocity.

 Two types of A-scan ultrasound biometry are currently in use.
 The first is contact applanation biometry.
 This technique requires placing an ultrasound probe on the central cornea.
 While this is a convenient way to determine the axial length for most normal eyes, errors in measurement almost invariably result from the probe indenting the cornea and shallowing the anterior chamber.
 Since the compression error is variable, it cannot be compensated for by a constant.
 IOL power calculations using these measurements will lead to an overestimation of the IOL power.
 In shorter eyes, this effect is amplified.
 The second type is immersion A-scan biometry, which requires placing a saline filled scleral shell between the probe and the eye.
 Since the probe does not exert direct pressure on the cornea, compression of the anterior chamber is avoided.
 A mean shortening of 0.25–0.33mm has been reported between applanation and immersion axial length measurements, which can translate into an error of IOL power by approximately 1 D. In general, immersion biometry has been shown to be more accurate than contact applanation biometry in several studies.
 The main limitation with the A-scan ultrasound is the poor image resolution due to the use of a relatively long, low-resolution wavelength (10 MHz) to measure a relatively short distance.
 In addition, variations in retinal thickness surrounding the fovea contribute to inconsistency in the final measurement.